Ken Westerfield: Competitive years in disc sports, 1974-79

-The Decade Awards: Best Men's Player 1970-1975:

-Ken Westerfield Big, Strong and Athletically gifted.
-Known for his overall skills as well.
-His forehand power throw, in particular, is probably still unmatched for sheer power.
-His freestyle skills did not take a back seat.
-He was adept at intricate moves, especially in the speed flow game.
-He was also an innovator.
-It is believed that he was the first person to do a body roll.
-The hottest move of the day was called the "Canadian Mind blower" which was a front roll to a foot tip to a backroll.

 At a North American Series (NAS) Frisbee tournament in Dallas Texas, Westerfield became a member of the "400 club" with a prelim distance sidearm throw (also known as forehand), and won the event with a throw of 378 feet, using a 119-gram World Class Model Frisbee.
 Only two competitors have officially ever thrown over 400 feet in competition with a 119-gram Frisbee (Lightweight disc by today's standard).

 In 1978, Boulder, Colorado, while doing a distance throwing demonstration at a North American Series (NAS) event, Westerfield threw a 119-gram World Class Model Frisbee, 552 feet, using his characteristic sidearm throw, beating the official world distance record of 412 feet.

 This is how Kevin (Skippy) Givens, World Freestyle Champion, remembers it:

 Someone paced off the distance to a building at around 500 feet.
 Dave Johnson,(former distance world record holder) and others we're trying to hit it.
 Finally, Dave hits the building and the crowd goes wild.
 Ken Westerfield was sitting and watching.
 After Dave hit the building the crowd started to yell for Ken to throw.
-At first Ken was dismissive, not interested.
-Finally Ken stood up, went to the line, sized up the task then let it fly.
-It landed in the parking lot past the building on his first throw with no warm up.
+At first, Ken was dismissive, not interested.
+Finally, Ken stood up, went to the line, sized up the task then let it fly.
+It landed in the parking lot past the building on his first throw with no warm-up.
 The crowd went crazy.
 It was the most incredible throw I'd ever seen.

 Tournament officials marked and measured the throw at 552 feet and until 2014, was the longest distance toss for a sidearm (forehand) throw.
-Since new manufacturers have introduced heavyweight, beveled edge golf disc and new record attempts are in the high desert winds of Primm, NV, the world distance record is now just over 600 feet for the forehand (sidearm) throw.
-Westerfield's 552 foot throw is still the longest measured distance toss for a Wham-O brand Frisbee disc.
+Since new manufacturers have introduced heavyweight, beveled edge golf discs and new record attempts are in the high desert winds of Primm, NV, the world distance record is now just over 600 feet for the forehand (sidearm) throw.
+Westerfield's 552-foot throw is still the longest measured distance toss for a Wham-O brand Frisbee disc.